Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Technical Review Part 1: Resolution, file size, resizing, non destructive editing

-Discussion and assignment of first project: Flickr to Wikipedia
+Discussion and assignment of first project: Flickr to Wikipedia; Images online: searching and sampling

 Homework: Project 1, Flickr to Wikipedia